Anders Børgesen

 Article dans Revue de la céramique et du verre

-The magic of a sculpture happens when we feel the overwhelming urge to hold it in our hands and touch it.
-The works by Anders Børgesen (b.
-1982, Herning) instantly charm through their harmonious structure, sensual surface, and subtle presence in space.
-While training to become an art teacher, the future artist practised drawing, painting, and experimented with various materials such as papier-mâché, wax, wire or clay...
+The magic of a sculpture happens when you feel the irrepressible urge to hold it in your hands and touch it.
+The pieces by Anders Børgesen (b.
+1982, Herning, Denmark) are immediately seductive, with their harmonious structures, sensual surfaces and light presence in space.
+When he was preparing to become an art teacher, the future artist practiced drawing and painting, and experimented with different materials: papier-mâché, wax, wire, clay...
 Then something clicked.
-"I bought a vase by Axel Salto and was captivated by the tactility and the vitality of its form.
-It seemed almost corporeal to me.
-I began shaping my own vases, and took wheel-throwing classes.
-From the moment I touched clay, it felt strangely familiar to me," he recalls. [...]
+"I bought a vase by Axel Salto and was captivated by the tactility and vitality of its form.
+It seemed almost corporeal.
+I started making my own vases, and took courses in throwing.
+As soon as I touched the clay, it felt strangely familiar," he recalls. [...]

 For his first exhibition at Galerie de l'Ancienne Poste, the young Danish ceramicist has chosen to present twenty-seven works of varying sizes (from 8 to 50 cm in height), all created within the last eight months.
 "My aim, Børgesen concludes, is to awaken curiosity through contemplation.
 I want visitors to feel this sense of stillness and movement, this quiet vitality I strive to convey".